 As a centralized network of paediatric and adult cystic fibrosis trial sites across the country, Cystic Fibrosis Canada Accelerating Clinical Trials Network (CF CanACT), removes barriers and provides the infrastructure and support required for sponsors to conduct trials in Canada.

 Since inception in 2018, CF CanACT has led CF clinical trials across the country.
-This nimble network of 10 adult and pediatric clinic-affiliated sites at 13 clinics covers 61% of Canadians with CF and is supported by experience on-site research coordinators for rapid trial start-up, execution and successful trial completion.
-Through a national referral program, sponsors gain access to 100% of the 4,500+ CF patients in Canada across 27 CF clinics, enabling broad recruitment.
+This nimble network of 10 adult and pediatric clinic-affiliated sites at 13 clinics has direct access to more than half of the people in Canada with cystic fibrosis and is supported by experienced on-site research coordinators for rapid trial start-up, execution and successful trial completion.
+Through a national referral program, sponsors gain access to 100% of the 4,500+ CF patients in Canada across CF clinics, enabling broad recruitment.

 Cystic Fibrosis Canada creates CF CanACT, a network of 6 sites, to coordinate both adult and paediatric CF clinical trials across Canada.

-The network grows to 10 sites that provide direct access to 61% of Canada’s CF population, and 100% through our referrals program.
+The network grows to 10 sites that provide direct access to more than 50% of Canada’s CF population, and 100% through our referrals program.

 CanACT coordinated 50+ interventional and observational clinical trials since its creation.